enginsight/enterprise/README.md

 	```

 	**_Please note: This version supports Debian 9 only._**

+    You should now be able to run Enginsight Enterprise successfully.
+Follow the steps further below to be able to use the full version.

 ## Installation
 The few spells to get the magic in your hands and Enginsight in your servers: